danludwig/eventsourced.net/README.md

     dnvm use 1.0.0-rc1-final -persistent

 Unless otherwise specified, any other documentation about the `dnu` or `dnx` commands in this readme will assume that version `1.0.0-rc1-final` is the currently Active version in the environment path, according to `dnvm list`.

+##### ArangoDB

+Before you can run the app, you will need to start an ArangoDB instance at [http://localhost:8529](http://localhost:8529).
+Follow these instructions to install the free ArangoDB app if you haven't already:

+- Start the App Store app, type `ArangoDB` into the search box and hit <kbd>return</kbd>.
+- The search should return 1 result for `ArangoDB Developer Tools`.
+Click `GET`, then click `INSTAL APP`.
+- Sign in with your Apple ID and wait for the installation to complete.
+- When the app is finished installing, click `OPEN`.
+- Read the prompt, and then click the `New Instance` button.
+- If you aren't sure what to name the instance, choose `EventSourced.Net`.
+However, **make sure you change the port from `8000` to `8529`**.
+If you do not, you will have to change a small bit of code so that the app knows where to find the database.

+Whenever the ArangoDB app is running on your mac, you can access it using the avacado icon in your menu bar.
+After installing and creating the first ArangoDB instance, you will still have to start it.

+- Click the avacado icon in your mac's menu bar.
+- Select the name of the instance you created (for example, `EventSourced.Net`).
+- Click `Start`.

+When the ArangoDB instance is up and running, you should be able to access its Admin Interface at [http://localhost:8529](http://localhost:8529).